Casimir I the Restorer: Early years

-Interregnum
+Bolesław I

 The central district of Greater Poland (Wielkopolska) revolted against the nobles and Catholic clergy en masse.
 A pagan revival in the area lasted for several years.
 The district of Masovia seceded and a local lord, Miecław, formed a state of his own.
 A similar situation occurred in Pomerania.

 In 1037 both the young prince and his mother returned to Poland and attempted to seize the throne.
 This precipitated a rebellion by local barons, which coupled with the so-called "Pagan Reaction" of the commoners, forced Casimir and Richeza to flee to Saxony.
 However, soon Casimir returned to Poland and in 1038, once again, tried to regain power with the aide of his influential mother.
 This also failed and he had to flee again, this time to the Kingdom of Hungary where he was imprisoned by Stephen I. Richeza remained in Germany as a nun until her death, in 1063.

 Taking advantage of the chaos and his neighbour's weakness, Duke Bretislaus I of Bohemia invaded and ravaged the country in 1039.
 Lesser and Greater Poland were severely pillaged, Poznań was captured, and Bretislaus sacked Gniezno, taking the relics of Saint Adalbert, Radim Gaudentius, and the five hermit brothers with him.
 On the way back he conquered part of Silesia, including Wrocław, destroyed religious buildings which were built by Mieszko I during the feast of the conversion of Poland, and plundered Mieszko I's tomb.